ChatTriggers/ChatTriggers/MIGRATION.md

 ##### CT Changes

-There have also been a few changes with built in libraries that ct.js provides:
+There have also been a few changes with built in libraries that ChatTriggers provides:

 - Removed `XMLHttpRequest`; see the `request` module
 - Commands can trigger other client-side commands using a new optional parameter in `ChatLib.command`